coq/coq/doc/sphinx/proof-engine/ltac2.rst

 while not being either too lax (unlike dynamic typing) nor too strict (unlike, say, dependent types).

-The main goal of Ltac2 is to serve as a meta-language for Coq.
+The main goal of Ltac2 is to serve as a meta-language for Rocq.
 As such, it naturally fits in the ML lineage, just as the historical ML was designed as the tactic language for the LCF prover.
-It can also be seen as a general-purpose language, by simply forgetting about the Coq-specific features.
+It can also be seen as a general-purpose language, by simply forgetting about the Rocq-specific features.

-Sticking to a standard ML type system can be considered somewhat weak for a meta-language designed to manipulate Coq terms.
-In particular, there is no way to statically guarantee that a Coq term resulting from an Ltac2 computation will be well-typed.
+Sticking to a standard ML type system can be considered somewhat weak for a meta-language designed to manipulate Rocq terms.
+In particular, there is no way to statically guarantee that a Rocq term resulting from an Ltac2 computation will be well-typed.
 This is actually a design choice, motivated by backward compatibility with Ltac1.
 Instead, well-typedness is deferred to dynamic checks, allowing many primitive functions to fail whenever they are